Ganindu-Deshapriya/Travel-website/README.md

+<h1>Travel Website Landing Sample Page</h1>

-Hi
+Hi Everyone! 👋

-This is Just a fun little landing page i created to see how far i can go with Basic HTML,CSS and JS
+This is Just a fun little landing page I created to see how far I can go with Basic HTML,CSS and JS 😅

 you can check it out from here : https://ganindu-deshapriya.github.io/Travel-website/